poli-naidenowa/TextEditor-CSharp/README.md

 * ## Project Summary

 _This is simple text editor, base on NotePad.
 The purpose of this project is to edditiong text, using different fonds, color and e.t.
-This Notepad is make for PU "Paisii Hilendarski", subject "GUI with C#"_
+This Notepad is created for PU "Paisii Hilendarski", subject "GUI with C#"
-The project have:_
+The project have:
-*Menu - File, Edit, Format, Help with opportunity for:_
+*Menu - File, Edit, Format, Help with opportunity for:
-* Chose fonds_
+* Chose fonds
-* Standart funtionality - Cut, Copy, Paste, Delete, Undo, Redo_
+* Standart funtionality - Cut, Copy, Paste, Delete, Undo, Redo
-* Inport current Date and Time_
+* Inport current Date and Time
-* Context menu_
+* Context menu
-* Option for open exist .txt file or create one_
+* Option for open exist .txt file or create one

 * ## Requirements